-Refundable security deposits are not considered an expense.
-However, to ease the burden such expenses might cause at the time of a temporary move, PRDOH may elect to advance funds for such deposits under a repayment agreement or may pay such deposits on behalf of the temporarily relocated person (provided any refund will be made to PRDOH and not the person).
+Refundable security or utility deposits are not considered an expense that is required to be reimbursed to a temporarily relocated person by the CDBG-DR Program.
+However, to ease the burden such expenses might cause at the time of a temporary move, PRDOH and its Subrecipients may elect to advance funds for such deposits under a repayment agreement or may pay such deposits on behalf of the temporarily relocated person (provided any refund will be made to PRDOH or its Subrecipient and not the person).

-8.2.3 Security Deposits (24 C.F.R.
-42.350(c))
+8.1.3 Security Deposits (24 C.F.R. § 42.350(c))

-In cases where a household will be temporarily displaced, PRDOH advises Applicants to retain applicable security deposits throughout the relocation.
-To assist households with the cost of securing a temporary unit without receipt of their security deposit from the displacement unit, PRDOH may elect to pay refundable security deposits for the temporary unit.
-The amount of any security deposit payment shall not exceed two (2) month's rent at the temporary unit, unless additional security is required to obtain market-rate housing for low to moderate income households.
+In cases where a household will be temporarily displaced, PRDOH advises these households to retain applicable security deposits throughout the relocation.
+To assist households with the cost of securing a temporary unit without receipt of their security deposit from the displacement unit, PRDOH and its Subrecipients may elect to pay refundable security deposits for the temporary unit.
+The amount of any security deposit payment shall not exceed two (2) months rent at the temporary unit unless additional security is required to obtain market-rate housing for low to moderate income households.

-To ensure such funds are ultimately returned, PRDOH requires that the household and the landlord of the temporary unit execute a rider to the temporary lease.
-The rider states that the security deposit, less the amount of any damages caused by the tenant, will be returned directly to PRDOH at the conclusion of the household's occupancy of the temporary unit.
+To ensure such funds are ultimately returned, a lease rider should be executed in addition to the temporary lease.
+The rider states that the security deposit, less the amount of any damages caused by the tenant, will be returned directly to PRDOH or its Subrecipient at the conclusion of the household's occupancy of the temporary unit.

-8.2.4 Other Expenses (49 C.F.R. § 24.301)
+8.1.4 Other Expenses (49 C.F.R. § 24.301, Subpart D)

-PRDOH pays the actual costs incurred by displaced persons, except as otherwise noted, for the following related relocation expenses.
-All claims must be supported by appropriate expense documentation and submitted to PRDOH within eighteen (18) months of the relocation date provided in the thirty (30) day notice or the date the replacement dwelling was occupied, whichever is earlier.
+PRDOH and its Subrecipients pay the actual costs incurred by displaced persons, except as otherwise noted, for the following related relocation expenses.
+All claims must be supported by appropriate expense documentation and submitted to PRDOH or its Subrecipients within eighteen (18) months of the relocation date provided in the thirty (30) day notice or the date the replacement dwelling was occupied, whichever is earlier.

 - Move Out Cleaning.
 The documented cost of supplies and/or services to clean the dwelling being vacated according to occupancy terms. - Packing/Unpacking.
-The documented costs for packing, crating, unpacking, and uncrating supplies, and services required for the move to the permanent replacement dwelling.
-Actual costs may not be reimbursed to displaced persons receiving fixed payment for moving expenses.

-- Storage.
-Total cost incurred to store personal property for a period not to exceed twelve (12) months from the relocation date provided in the thirty (30) day notice or the date the replacement dwelling is occupied, whichever is earlier.
+The documented costs for packing, crating, unpacking, and uncrating supplies and services required for the move to the permanent replacement dwelling.
+Actual costs may not be reimbursed to displaced persons receiving fixed payment for moving expenses. - Storage.
+The total cost incurred to store personal property for a period not to exceed twelve (12) months from the relocation date provided in the thirty (30) day notice or the date the replacement dwelling is occupied, whichever is earlier.
 Insurance required by the storage contract is also reimbursable. - Residential Re-establishment Charges.
-Any additional fees charged to disconnect and reconnect household appliances and other specialized personal property.
+Any additional fees charged for disconnecting and reconnecting household appliances and other specialized personal property.
 Non-refundable utility termination and establishment charges are also reimbursable. - Broker Fees.
-Fees, up to one month's rent at the unit being moved into, paid to licensed real estate brokers to support the negotiation of occupancy terms and agreements. - Application Fee.
+Fees, up to one (1) month's rent at the unit being moved into, paid to licensed real estate brokers to support the negotiation of occupancy terms and agreements. - Application Fee.
 Any application fees required to secure the selected replacement dwelling, plus a reasonable number of alternative potential replacement dwellings.

-8.3 Ineligible Expenses
+8.2 Ineligible Expenses